marcwieland95/hypher-for-jQuery/README.md

 # Hypher for jQuery

-A small and fast JavaScript hyphenation engine for jQuery.
+A small and fast JavaScript hyphenation engine for jQuery (and also Zepto.js).
 The core is based on the code of Bram Stein (@bramstein), which is build for jQuery and Node.js, but has some pitfalls in the jQuery version.

 We are in a stable beta version.
 So feel free to use it.
 We're looking forward to some improvements.